SamuraiWriter7/ai-purity-detection-algorithm-v0.2/README.md

 This repository treats purity assessment as a support layer for review, governance, and ecosystem health.

-It does not attempt to automate legal or financial judgment.
+It does not attempt to automate legal, financial, or moral judgment.

 ---

 ## v0.2 Focus

-Version `v0.2` expands the purity assessment layer from a basic schema-validated object into a more explicit algorithmic and review-routing model.
+Version `v0.2` expands the purity assessment layer from a basic schema-validated object into a more explicit algorithmic, review-routing, and relationship-aware model.

 The main v0.2 focus areas are: